jlvFlores/Conference-page-HTML-CSS-JS/README.md

 - Contains two pages: a home page and an about page.
 - It's page templates are responsive for mobile and desktop.
+- JS functions that display a menu dropdown and that load HTML elements dynamically.
 - Has working linters to encourage clean code.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>